DevonMPhillips/Azure-Secure-Cloud-Foundation-and-Threat-Detection/README.md

 ---

 ### Stage 3: Securing Data Assets

 Objectives

-- Deploy a cloud storage solution and a secrets management vault, hardening both against unauthorized access, public exposure, and accidental data loss
+- Deployed a cloud storage solution and a secrets management vault, hardening both against unauthorized access, public exposure, and accidental data loss

 Architecture Overview

-You will deploy an Azure Storage Account simulating where your web application stores user uploads.
-You will explicitly block all anonymous public access and enable retention policies to recover deleted data.
-Then, you will deploy an Azure Key Vault to act as a secure safe for the application's database credentials, using modern Azure RBAC to control who can view the secrets.
+I deployed an Azure Storage Account simulating where my web application stored user uploads.
+I then  explicitly blocked all anonymous public access and enable retention policies to recover deleted data.
+Then, I deployed an Azure Key Vault to act as a secure safe for the application's database credentials, using Azure RBAC to control who can view the secrets.

-1. Deploy a Hardened Storage Account: Creating a secure-by-default storage bucket.
+#### 1. Deploy a Hardened Storage Account:

 In the Azure Portal, search for Storage accounts and click Create.

 Select your RG-SecureCloud-Prod resource group.

-Storage account name: This must be globally unique across all of Azure
+**Storage account name**: This must be globally unique across all of Azure

-Region: Choose the same region as your VNet.
+**Region**: Choose the same region as your VNet.

-Performance: Standard (keeps costs at zero).
+**Performance**: Standard (keeps costs at zero).

-Redundancy: Locally-redundant storage (LRS).
+**Redundancy**: Locally-redundant storage (LRS).

 Go to the Advanced tab.
 Ensure Require secure transfer for REST API operations is checked.